mindstellar/Osclass/oc-includes/assets/js/jquery-ui-nested/README.md

 ## Known Bugs

-*nestedSortable* doesn't work properly with connected draggables, because of the way Draggable simulates Sortable `mouseStart` and `mouseStop` events.
+*jquery-ui-nested* doesn't work properly with connected draggables, because of the way Draggable simulates Sortable `mouseStart` and `mouseStop` events.
 This bug might or might not be fixed some time in the future (it's not specific to this plugin).

 ## Requirements